 Branches of Science: Life Sciences

-Life science is a large discipline with several subfields and career opportunities: Biology, ecology, and agriculture are some of the sub-branches of life science.
+Life science is an enormous discipline with several subfields and career opportunities: Biology, ecology, and agriculture are some of the sub-branches of life science.
 Life science has various applications, particularly in the medical area.
 Life science occupations include the following:

 Marine biologists